You can still remember the first days your small business was in operation.

 - Google Maps

-Since you can’t use Pipedrive’s CRM for free, you’ll have to choose between one of their four plans.
+Since you can’t use Pipedrive’s CRM tool for free, you’ll have to choose among one of their four plans.

 Pipedrive’s Professional plan is their recommended option at $49.90 a month.
 You can also opt for the Enterprise plan at $99 a month with custom support and onboarding.

 Here are some pros and cons of Pipedrive.

 - Lots of features to make sales easier.